How to build my ketogenic therapy treatment team

 Building a team to treat any illness with medical ketogenic therapies is often a difficult, multi-step process.
 Ketogenic dietary intervention is in its early stages in healthcare.
 Yet research has demonstrated its potential effectiveness for many disorders.
 These range from epilepsy to polycystic ovarian syndrome, from diabetes to hypertension, from Alzheimer’s to schizophrenia.
 In fact, evidence shows over 40 conditions with a metabolic component respond positively to reduced-carbohydrate nutrition.
 Yet, many clinicians are unfamiliar with its multiple indications.
 They are also unsure of how to implement this therapy.
 This situation is slowly changing, but maybe not fast enough for you.
 Here is your guide to advocating for yourself in the meantime.

 Keto for the treatment of illness vs. Instagram Keto

 Now to examine some potential pitfalls.
 Let’s say someone doing a medical ketogenic diet as treatment for brain disorder makes a mistake in the diet.
 Dangerous symptoms could result.
 For example, an epileptic person eats the wrong food and has a seizure.
 Pretty serious.
 Let’s say a person with schizophrenia makes a distary mistake and becomes suicidal.
 Another serious outcome.
-Chris Palmer, MD says it well when he warns us to, “Please proceed carefully with this prescription-strength intervention(1), for it has both potent potential benefits as well as dangers.
+Dr. Chris Palmer, MD says it well when he warns us to, “Please proceed carefully with this prescription-strength intervention(1), for it has both potent potential benefits as well as dangers.
 It is just like any other potent medical intervention.”
 (2) With these cautions clear in your head we can proceed to building your team.